How to Develop Your Best Novel Writing Ideas

-In truth, the experimental phase is when you start writing the novel.
-Just like the test drive is when you start driving the car.
+In truth, the experimental phase is when you start writing the novel–just like the test drive is when you start driving the car.
 But you haven’t committed yet.
 You’re still open to the idea that this is not for you.
-This might seem like I’m nitpicking over semantics but you’ll find that discarding partially written novels wears on you after a while.
-If you play around with your story with the understanding that you’re experimenting and things don’t work out, you can always walk away without feeling guilty or like you gave up.
+This might seem like I’m nitpicking over semantics, but you’ll find that discarding partially written novels wears on you after a while.
+If you play around with your story with the understanding that you’re experimenting, and if things don’t work out, you can always walk away without feeling guilty or like you gave up.
 Go back to your idea stash, and start tooling around with the next one.

 How do you experiment with novel writing?
 I’m so glad you asked.
 There’s a lot you can do.
 Start by brainstorming.
 Sketch a few characters.
 Poke around and see what kind of research this novel might demand.
 Draft a few scenes.
 Write an outline.
 If you keep going through these motions and can’t shake your excitement, then you are finally . . .

 Writing Your Novel